 Children at Bethel join on the 5th Sundays at 9:30 AM in the Discoverer’s classroom.
 This classroom is on lower level of the educational building (long building attached to the gravel parking lot).
 To learn about how God is working around the world through missionaries and how He uses each of them.
 The children conduct mission projects throughout the year.

 WMU believes missions is a lifestyle; therefore, they provide missions education resources for all age-levels—from preschoolers to senior adults.
 Whatever your age or stage in life, they have missions resources for you.
 Through missions, others may hear of Jesus, the giver of eternal life.
-WMU at Bethel meets the first Monday of every month at 10am in the Fidelis classroom.
-The Fidelis classroom is in the educational building (long building attached to the gravel parking lot).
-Read more about WMU here.
+WMU at Bethel meets the first Monday of every month at 10am in The People of Hope building.

 Bethel Baptist Church has been the sponsoring organization for BSA Troop 800 for almost 30 years now.
 They meet at the church every Tuesday night year-round from 7:30 pm-9:00 pm and camp the third weekend of every month except for July (Summer Camp) and December.

-The Troop has a very well established and structured program with more than 130 boys who have earned the rank of Eagle.
+The Troop has a very well-established and structured program with more than 130 boys who have earned the rank of Eagle.
 Their average of almost 25% of their Scouts earning this rank eclipses the national average, which floats between 2-4%.
-A significant reason for this success is Rodney Parsons, who has been the Scoutmaster of the Troop almost since its inception and involved in the Scouting program for over 50 years.
-The Troop also typically has 50-70 Scouts and between 20 and 30 adult leaders of whom nearly one-third don’t even have boys in the Troop.

-The Troop’s activities have been well documented in local newspapers and in Scouting magazine, a national publication which featured the success of the Troop’s annual Webelos Day event, where they invite upcoming Webelos and Arrow of Light scouts to participate at no charge in Boy Scout activities at Camp Justis, the Troop’s camp in Powhatan, VA.
+The Troop’s activities have been well documented in local newspapers and in Scouting magazine, a national publication that featured the success of the Troop’s annual Webelos Day event, where they invite upcoming Webelos and Arrow of Light scouts to participate at no charge in Boy Scout activities at Camp Parsons, the Troop’s camp in Cumberland, VA.
 Each year, this event brings in between 100-200 boys, with the sole purpose of keeping them interested in Scouting, whether they join Troop 800 or not.